gelatodigital/how-tos-1-getting-started-on-gelato/README.md

-# Getting Started with Gelato Public Testnets
+# How To #1 on Gelato: Getting Started with Gelato Public Testnets

 Welcom to Blueberry, Raspberry and Blackberry, the Gelato public rollups.
 In this repo we will speed run hands-on how to develop on this chains.